ang-zeyu/infisearch/README.md

 A much heavier demo on a 500MB, 52000 document Gutenberg collection subcorpus is also available [here](https://morsels-search.com).

-## Contributing

-Contributions are highly welcome!
-Please see [contributing.md](./CONTRIBUTING.md) to get started.

 ## License

 This project is [MIT licensed](./LICENSE.md).